nguernse/power-search/README.md

 # About

-This is a tiny project that lets you customize a list of URLs to search for targeted information.
-Want to search for a subject on Wikipedia?
-What about a product on Amazon?
+This is a tiny project that lets you customize a list of URLs to search for targeted information using a website search parameters.
+For example: [https://wikipedia.org/w/index.php?search=jazz](https://wikipedia.org/w/index.php?search=jazz).

-You can directly search on the site, rather than taking the extra step of searching it with Google.

 This was a way for me to learn and play around with the following: